hammurabi-dev/hammurabiX/tutorials/README.md

 - Tutorial e03, presents a fast precision check for the random magnetic field generator.

 - some mathematical materials can be found in [hammurabi X: Simulating Galactic Synchrotron Emission with Random Magnetic Fields](https://arxiv.org/abs/1907.00207)

+- note that in the tutorials we import the python wrapper Hampyx without installation, please check the [**wiki page**](https://bitbucket.org/hammurabicode/hamx/wiki/Home) for instructions.